nspsck/STM32F411CEU6_BlackPill_Micropython/README.md

 }
 ```

 Example 2: Maximizing flash size.
 You are using sector 1, 2, 3 (each has 16K) and 4 (has 64K total) for your filesystem.
-This is the maximum amount of flash you can get at the cost of 128K firmware size and 64K of ram.
-This is the max amount, because for the next step you need 128K RAM, and you only have 128K RAM on the stm32f411ce.
-Also, the firmware is reduced by 128K because when you earse sector 5, the part of the firmware stored on it will also be removed, causing the system to fail.
+This is the maximum amount of flash you can get at the cost of reducing maximum firmware size by 128K and 64K of ram.
+This is the max flash size, because for the next step you need 128K RAM, and you only have 128K RAM on the stm32f411ce.
+Also, the maximum firmware size is reduced by 128K because when you earse sector 5, the part of the firmware stored on it will also be removed, causing the system to fail.
 ```ld
 MEMORY
 {